 The Youth Program at Rush Creek is modeled after the many years of success we’ve had with the Youth Program at our sister property, the Evergreen Lodge.
 For potential youth interns and others who may be interested, this Evergreen Lodge video provides more information from the Evergreen’s perspective.

-For those interested in applying for an internship, you can download our application here.
+For those interested in applying for an internship, you can fill out an application here.

 In designing and running our program, we’ve partnered with Juma Ventures, an award-winning San Francisco Bay Area non-profit organization.
 Juma is a nationwide leader in combining employment and programmatic support to help young people.
 Juma provides invaluable expertise in helping us to deliver the highest impact program possible.